Staff

 Nathan Marken, Administrative Manager

-Nathan (he/him) brings a diverse administrative background to IMPACT Bay Area, having extensive experience in the fields of property management and higher education.
-Nathan holds a Masters degree in Music Performance and also sings professionally with The Kinsey Sicks, an internationally-recognized Dragapella® quartet of which Nathan is also a Managing Partner.
-He is committed to bringing creative solutions to meeting IMPACT Bay Area's mission of empowerment to women and other marginalized folks.
-Nathan is also a member of the San Francisco Bicycle Coalition and has served with the Queer Chorus of San Francisco's Board of Directors since 2009 and is a past-Treasurer.
+Nathan (he/him) brings a diverse administrative background to IMPACT Bay Area, with extensive experience in the fields of arts, nonprofit, & property management and higher education.
+Nathan holds a Masters degree in Music Performance and also sings professionally with Dragapella, an internationally-recognized drag a cappella quartet of which Nathan is also a Managing Partner.
+He is committed to bringing creative solutions to meeting IMPACT Bay Area's mission of empowerment and ending gender-based violence.
+Nathan is also a supporter of the San Francisco Bicycle Coalition and has served with the Queer Chorus of San Francisco's Board of Directors since 2009 and is a past-Treasurer.